Cheng-Jipeng/ECO395M_HW/Exercise_1.md

----
-​---
-title: "Exercise - 1"
-author: "Jipeng Cheng, Weidi Hou, Yu-Ting Huang"
-date: "2/8/2022"
-​---
----

-# 1) Data visualization: flights at ABIA
+# Data visualization: flights at ABIA

-## 1.1 Worst Destination Airports
+## Worst Destination Airports

 What are the bad airports to fly to if you want to depart from Austin?
 We measure how “bad” these airports are with the proportion of delayed